Adult polyglucosan body disease: Causes

 APBD is an autosomal recessive disorder that is caused when a person inherits genes from both parents containing one or more loss-of-function mutations in the gene GBE1 which encodes for glycogen branching enzyme, also called 1,4-alpha-glucan-branching enzyme.
+According to reports, the most common disease-causing (pathogenic) variant of GBE1 that is associated with APBD, particularly among those of Ashkenazi Jewish decent, is the p.Tyr329Ser (c.986A>C) mutation.

 Mechanism

 The GBE1 gene provides instructions for making the glycogen branching enzyme.
 This enzyme is involved in the production of a complex sugar called glycogen, which is a major source of stored energy in the body.
-Most GBE1 gene mutations result in a shortage (deficiency) of the glycogen branching enzyme, which leads to the production of abnormal glycogen molecules.
-These abnormal glycogen molecules, called polyglucosan bodies, accumulate within cells and cause damage.
+Most GBE1 gene mutations result in a shortage (deficiency) of the glycogen branching enzyme, which leads to the production of abnormal glycogen molecules. called polyglucosan.
+Unlike normal glycogen, polyglucosan is made up of long, unbranched chains of glucose molecules.
+The lack of glycogen branching, which is controlled by the glycogen branching enzyme, makes the polyglucosan insoluble and difficult for the cell to metabolize.
+This results in the accumulation and aggregation of polyglucosan in the cell, forming polyglucosan bodies and causing cellular damage.

 Neurons appear to be particularly vulnerable to the accumulation of polyglucosan bodies in people with this disorder, leading to impaired neuronal function.
+Polyglucosan can accumulate in other organs of the body; in children with GSD IV, polyglucosan accumulation can damage the liver, skeletal muscles, and heart.

 Some mutations in the GBE1 gene that cause adult polyglucosan body disease do not result in a shortage of glycogen branching enzyme.
 In people with these mutations, the activity of this enzyme is normal.
 How mutations cause the disease in these individuals is unclear.
 Other people with adult polyglucosan body disease do not have identified mutations in the GBE1 gene.
 In these individuals, the cause of the disease is unknown.